The Opioid Crisis in NJ: Current Trends and Evidence Based Treatment Options (New in 2019)

-Medical & Legal Marijuana in NJ: Practice and Policy Issues (NEW for 2018)
+Medical & Legal Marijuana in NJ: Practice and Policy Issues (New in 2019)

 The goal of this interactive workshop is to identify the changes that have occurred in the NJ Medical Marijuana Program.
 The history of marijuana legalization and major events that have shaped this history are discussed.
 Known scientific research on the benefits of medical marijuana and the risks associated with marijuana usage are covered, as well as the continued barriers to better scientific research on this topic.
 Interactive exercises are incorporated in order to have participants analyze child custody issues for clients who are on the NJ medical marijuana program.
 Other exercises include the participants discussing how treatment is impacted by medical marijuana and participants will analyze under what conditions there would be a “duty to report” a coworker on medical marijuana.

-Video Game Addiction 101: The Latest Behavioral Disorder (New for 2019)
+Video Game Addiction 101: The Latest Behavioral Disorder (New in 2019)

 Video game addiction is the latest behavioral disorder.
 It has been added to the latest version of the International Classification of Diseases (ICD-11) and it is believed that it will be added the next version of the DSM (DSM 5.1).
 Worldwide revenue for McDonalds was $22 billion in 2017.
 U.S. only revenue from video games in 2018 is projected to be $30 billion.
 This seminar will discuss research, prevention and treatment to help social workers, addiction counselors, professional counselors and anyone else interested in this latest disorder.

-Emerging Drugs of Abuse and Current Drug Trends (New for 2019)
+Emerging Drugs of Abuse and Current Drug Trends (New in 2019)

 The goal of this interactive workshop will discuss the latest developments and information regarding synthetic cannabinoids, MDPV, Mephedrone, Kratom, and other emerging drugs that have been showing up with clients recently.
 Workshop participants will be introduced to the physiology of these drugs and how they can possibly impact, mimic and exacerbate mental health disorders such as anxiety and depressive disorders.
 Epidemiologic trends in drug abuse in both youth and adults will be discussed as will the latest trends both on the national and local levels.